Mreg38/CIT114_Fall2021/Week 01 notes.md

 - Software Developers - create the applications or systems that run on a computer or another device.
 - Web Developers - design and create websites.

+#### Important Skills and Knowledge:
 - IT Professional - important to understand all aspects of computer components.
 - Cloud computing - important to understand the components specifically related to the CPU, RAM, Storage, and Expansion Cards like Graphic Cards (GPU).

+- Candidates who are best suited for IT work are those who have strong communication skills.**
+- Have a level of empathy that allows them to see exactly what a client or co-worker is dealing with and calmly help them achieve their goal or solve a problem.
+- Able to break down a large problem or an end goal into multiple steps.
+- Positive attitude and passion for technology.

+#### Hardware vs. software
+- Hardware includes all the physical parts of a computer system.
+- Software encompasses all the data, application and programs stored electronically, like an operating system.
+How to find limitations, pros/cons of what should be upgraded with best cost to efficiency ratio?

 #### Computer Components/Terminology
 - Motherboard - main circuit board and is what connects other parts of the computer through integrated circuitry